top of page

 —Unknown

 As you navigate this day and your loss, may that path be gentle, loving, and healing.
-If anything, I hope that what I learned from my experience from 2003 until now is learning how to advocate for myself and pass that along to others in the best way that I can.
+If anything, I hope that what I learned from my experience from 2003 until now is how to advocate for myself and pass that along to others in the best way I can.

 Feel free to share with me how you prefer to celebrate this day in the comments below or email me at christie@christieflynn.com.